We take your privacy very seriously. Below you will find our policy.Learn More

 Effective Date: March 4 2019

-Streamlytics is an analytics and data science company focused on building deep data science around what is being watched and listened to on streaming media platforms.
-We focus on entertainment domains such as music, movies, TV and more.
+Streamlytics is a data technology company focused on building deep data science around what is being watched, listened to, searched and purchased on technology applications.
+We focus on consumer facing platforms that provide entertainment, services or enable e-commerce interactions with users.
 We help our Customers and Users in a variety of ways including but not limited to:

-Our business is based on providing services to our Customers related to two major categories of data: (a) title attribute data and, (b) media consumption data.
-Title attribute data pertains to the metadata surrounding any single piece of media, for instance, the genres of a particular music artist or the correlation between films of an actress.
-Media consumption data provides anonymized probabilistic correlations regarding user preferences given an input request, (“Input Request”).
-Input requests are generally defined as a single criteria ( actor and genre) or a combination of criteria (actor + genre + streaming platform) , in order to get user consumption data in return.
-For instance, for an actress, actor, or artist, here are the most popular and related songs, films, and TV shows across streaming platforms as well as associated demographic data of the audience.
+Our business is based on providing services to our Customers related to two major categories of data: (a) title attribute data and (b) activity data.
+Title attribute data pertains to the metadata surrounding any single piece of data, for instance, the genres of a particular music artist or the categorization of a particular product.
+Activity data provides anonymized probabilistic correlations regarding user preferences given an input request, (“Input Request”).
+Input requests are generally defined as a single criteria (actor and genre) or a combination of criteria (actor + genre + streaming platform), in order to get user consumption data in return.
+For instance, for an actress, actor, or artist, here are the most popular and related songs, films, and TV shows across technology platforms as well as associated user-provided demographic data of the audience and, perhaps, the top categories of items they purchase on an e-commerce platform.

-“Customers” means anyone who uses Streamlytics’s Insights Pro platform, API, and/or Services and includes tech companies, fortune-500 brands, websites, and individual developers.
+“Customers” means anyone who uses Streamlytics’s Insights Pro platform, API, and/or Services and includes tech companies, including Oracle, fortune-500 brands, websites, and individual developers.

-“Partners” are third-parties (e.g., publishers, media outlets, or content producers) where Streamlytics may provide data used to either defne product enhancements or distribute insights derived from anonymous data sets to the general public; some of our Partners are also Customers of Streamlytics;
+“Partners” are third-parties (e.g., publishers, media outlets, or content producers) to which Streamlytics may provide data used to either define product enhancements or distribute insights derived from anonymous data sets to the general public; some of our Partners are also Customers of Streamlytics;

-“Users” are indivudals with a registered account who visit Streamlytics’s website or any website that links to this policy (“Site”) or use Streamlytics’s consumer apps provide data to Streamlytics to power the Services used by Streamlytics’s Customers, and includes parties that use Streamlytics’s application programming interface (API) to collect information; some of our Users are also Customers of Streamlytics.
+“Users” are individuals with a registered account who visit Streamlytics’s website or any website that links to this policy (“Site”) or use Streamlytics’s consumer apps to provide data to Streamlytics that powers the Services used by Streamlytics’s Customers, and includes parties that use Streamlytics’s application programming interface (API) to collect information; some of our Users are also Customers of Streamlytics.

 Depending on your relationship with Streamlytics, you may fall into more than one of the above categories.

-“Access Keys” means the confidential security keys provided by Streamlytics to Company for Company’s use of the Streamlytics API.
+“Access Keys” means the confidential security keys provided by Streamlytics to Customers for that company’s use of the Streamlytics API.

-“Company Application” means the software application(s), website(s) or other interface(s) developed, owned or operated by Company to interact with the Streamlytics API.
+“Company Application” means the software application(s), website(s) or other interface(s) developed, owned or operated by Customers to interact with the Streamlytics API.

-“Company Trademark(s)” means all names, trade names, trademarks, service marks, domain names and logos owned by Company and used by Company in connection with Company’s products and services.
+“Company Trademark(s)” means all names, trade names, trademarks, service marks, domain names and logos owned by Streamlytics, our Customers, or both, and used by Streamlytics or our Customers in connection with our products and services.

-“Input Request” means any single input request which is passed from the Company Application(s) or platform user to Streamlytics databases via the Streamlytics API or Streamlytics Insights Pro Dashboard routes.
-Input request types include individual names as well as title attributes (i.e. a Movie, Music Artist or Actress)
+“Input Request” means any single input request which is passed from the Customer Application(s) or platform user to Streamlytics databases via the Streamlytics API or Streamlytics Insights Pro Dashboard routes.
+Input request types include individual names as well as attributes (i.e. user activity, location, region) and correlations between one or more different attributes.

 “Streamlytics Trademark(s)” means all names, trade names, trademarks, service marks, domain names, and logos owned by Streamlytics.

 Therefore the only class of data that Streamlytics receives is title based and general attribute and demographic based data.
-For instance, an array of music artists and an actress as input request to receive Streamlytics output.
+For instance, we may receive an array of music artists and a category that purchases are made within as Input Request to receive Streamlytics Output.

-Metadata: When Streamlytics procures data related to entity metadata, for instance the genre and director of a film, or the number of streams of a music artist by platform, this content-based data is used to refine Streamlytics’s association between entities and help inform future output.
+Metadata: When Streamlytics procures data related to entity metadata, for instance the cross device engagement data, or purchase transactions by platform, this data is used to refine Streamlytics’ association between entities and help inform future output.

-Streamlytics does not collect PII, and thus only processes anonymized entity arrays and attribute metadata.
-Streamlytics does not share individual arrays or clusters or share user level information with any other customers, Streamlytics only provides Streamlytics Output which is generalized probabilistic inferences based on the sum total of Streamlytics’s AI efforts.
+Streamlytics does not share or sell PII, it only processes anonymized entity arrays and attribute metadata.
+Streamlytics does not share individual arrays or clusters or share user level information with any other Customers.
+Streamlytics only provides Streamlytics Output which is generalized probabilistic inferences based on the sum total of Streamlytics’ AI efforts.

 However, Streamlytics will disclose such anonymized arrays if it believes that such action is necessary to comply with applicable laws or regulatory investigations, or to respond to a court order, judicial or other government subpoena, warrant, or law.